Beginner's Guide

 Weaning and independence

-As chicks start exploring outside the nest box, offer soft foods.
-Gradually they'll eat on their own.
-Once they maintain weight without parent feeding for several days, they're weaned.
+As chicks grow feathers and start exploring outside the nest box, offer soft foods like sprouted seeds, mashed vegetables, and soaked pellets.
+Gradually they will learn to eat on their own.
+Once they maintain weight for several consecutive days without parent feeding, they are fully weaned and ready for their own cage.

-Add birds with photos, band numbers, and ancestry
+Add birds with photos, band numbers, and full ancestry

 Track which birds are related to prevent inbreeding